Azizkhuja/Kisi-Challenge/README.md

 # Kisi-Challenge
-In this challenge I have used Kisi API and React.js Vitejs, Redux, MaterialUI
+In this challenge I have used Kisi API and React.js, React-Router, Vitejs, Redux, MaterialUI